insomnimus/ps-dotenv/documentation.md

 ## Update-Dotenv
 Triggers the module to check for env files in the current and parent directories.
 This is the entrypoint to this module.
 This command is meant to be called automatically by your `Prompt` function.

-## Read-Dotenv
-Parses an env file.
-The parsed variables are not sourced, the caller is expected to do it.
-You don't have to call this command, the module uses it under the hood.

 ## Register-DotenvName
 Adds a new name to the list of env file names this module will check for.
 Equivalent to `$Dotenv.AddName()`.